tatumduthu/stinky-smelly-george/README.md

 where the best places to park are depending on the time of day!

 ## Narrative
--The use of this app is to track what time i got to campus, the day, the parking lot,and any other additional information--for example, maybe how long it too me to find a parking spot since it takes AWHILE sometimes...
+-The use of this app is to track what time i got to campus, the date, the parking lot, and any other additional information--for example, maybe how long it too me to find a parking spot since it takes AWHILE sometimes...

 -This project has been a work in process, since I began it In late January